industrial-plankton/QNEthernet/README.md

+# This is a fork off working version 0.18.0

+Forked at this point for these reasons:

+- We need to maintain MIT licensing
+- Updating past 0.18.0 prevents our teensy from booting (red boot light flashes)
+- We encountered a bug getting stuck in the while loop in Mdio_Read()

+## Original Project README

 <a href="https://www.buymeacoffee.com/ssilverman" title="Donate to this project using Buy Me a Coffee"><img src="https://img.shields.io/badge/buy%20me%20a%20coffee-donate-orange.svg?logo=buy-me-a-coffee&logoColor=FFDD00" alt="Buy Me a Coffee donate button"></a>

 # _QNEthernet_, an lwIP-Based Ethernet Library For Teensy 4.1